 Driving better standards in sustainable investment

 As we continue to expand around the world, we have taken steps to manage our business impacts and to conduct our activities in the wider community in a responsible way.
-For more information about our CS performance on Environmental, Social and Governance matters, download the London Stock Exchange Group’s Corporate Responsibility Report.
+For more information about our performance on Environmental, Social and Governance matters, download the LSEG’s Sustainability Report.

 In 2018, FTSE Russell launched its Stewardship, Transition and Engagement Program for Change (STEP Change).
 We marked the launch with the program’s first report, 2018 STEP Change report.
 The initiative is about helping drive better global standards in sustainable investment.
 As a firm, we work with corporates, policymakers, NGOs and investors to improve disclosure and foster transparency for the long-term benefit of the market and ultimately the societies we all operate within.